 - Identify potholes, road obstructions, damaged traffic signs, and traffic control devices

-- Record beneficial statements such as admissions of fault and signs of intoxication
+- Record helpful statements such as admissions of fault and signs of intoxication

-- Help assure drivers and witnesses cannot later change their statements
+- Help assure that drivers and witnesses cannot later change their statements

-Witness Statements: Witness statements can also be extremely helpful.
-Unfortunately, people who witnessed the incident are not under any legal obligation to speak with you or give you a written statement.
+Witness Statements: Witness statements can also be very helpful.
+Unfortunately, people who witnessed the incident are under no legal obligation to speak with you or give you a written statement.
 However, if you can find one or more witnesses who will speak with you, see if they would be willing to give you an official statement.